 Make sure you do your living trust and will with a seasoned professional.
-At Michaelson & Associates, our Las Vegas estate planning attorneys work hard so we can be on top of the latest changes in Nevada law, as well as the best possible techniques to protect and preserve what you worked so hard to build.
+At Michaelson Law, our Las Vegas estate planning attorneys work hard so we can be on top of the latest changes in Nevada law, as well as the best possible techniques to protect and preserve what you worked so hard to build.
 We make sure you have every option at your disposal.

 When is it time to work with a Las Vegas estate planning attorney?

 When deciding to work with an estate planning attorney, the following are some important factors to consider:

 - have you or someone you know been remarried – existing plans may be invalid as to new spouse